2up Offers – Frequently Asked Questions

 How do I choose a strategy?

 Select the strategy that you’re most comfortable with and that suits your bankroll.
-If you pick a strategy and stick to it no matter what, the expected value over time is the same for all the strategies.
+If you pick a value betting strategy and stick to it no matter what, the expected value over time is the same for all the strategies.
 Some people prefer variance and then a big payout when a full turnaround happens.
-Others prefer smaller but more regular winnings.
 Do note that waiting for a full turnaround method will require a higher bankroll.

 How do I trade out?

-When your team has gone 2up, this is when the bookie pays you out the winnings.
-Do make sure to check that the winnings have been paid out before trading out.
+When your team has gone 2-Up, this is when the bookie pays you out the return.
+Do make sure to check that the returns have been paid out before trading out.

 When trading out, it is absolutely recommended to use the early payout calculator.
 We don’t advise just cashing out at the exchange.
-This is because it will make the calculations of your profits more complicated but can also trade out more than what you want.
+This is because it will make the calculations of your profits more complicated, but you can also trade out more than what you want.

-If you have lay bets on that team or other offers and you cash out, the exchange will cash out everything in that market.
+If you have laid bets on that team or other offers and you cash out, the exchange will cash out everything in that market.

 It is not, unfortunately.
 But it is profitable over time.

-Even if your team goes 2up, it’s not guaranteed that this will mean that’ll make a profit.
-This is because when the goals take place in the match impact the trade out value.
-So if the 2up happens early in the game, this will mean decent profits because there’s still a while in the game for the other team to come back.
+Even if your team goes 2-Up, it’s not guaranteed that this will mean that you’ll make a profit.
+This is because when the goals take place in the match, they impact the trade-out value.
+So if the 2-Up happens early in the game, this will mean decent profits because there’s still a while in the game for the other team to come back.
 This is reflected in the back odds at the exchange when you want to trade out.

 So the time of the goals is important to factor in.